EricHaishen/SecurityUtility/README.md

 ## 1 Introduction
 This repo is mainly used to record some classical algorithms and their usage of security.
 Now the context mainly includes 2 parts:
-*Part 1, Already record:
+* Part 1, Already record:
       PBKDF2(password-Based Key Derivation Function 2)
-  \,Part 2,To be record:
+* Part 2,To be record:
       AES
       RSA
       ,,,